DNS

 Name servers answer DNS queries (forward incoming DNS queries or resolve internally generated DNS queries) according to the forwarding and lookup parameters configured for the specific domain.

-High Availability
+High availability

 Cisco NX-OS supports stateless restarts for the DNS client.
 After a reboot or supervisor switchover, Cisco NX-OS applies the running configuration.

-Virtualization Support
+Virtualization support

 Cisco NX-OS supports multiple instances of the DNS clients that run on the same system.
 You can configure a DNS client.
 You can optionally have a different DNS client configuration in each virtual routing and forwarding (VRF) instance.

-Prerequisites for DNS Clients
+Prerequisites for DNS clients

-• You must have a DNS name server on your network.
+To configure DNS client, you must have a DNS name server on your network.

-Guidelines and Limitations for DNS Clients
+Guidelines and limitations for DNS clients

 • You configure the DNS client in a specific VRF.
 If you do not specify a VRF, Cisco NX-OS uses the default VRF.